Raphael-Kariuki/monitor_sys_stats/README.md

    org=""
     ```
 3. Create virtual env and `pip install influxdb_client pyinstaller`

+> **HINT** The program runs as an executable packaged by pyinstaller

-4. `pyinstaller --onefile influxdb_liveness.py` to package the application as an executable
+5. `pyinstaller --onefile influxdb_liveness.py` to package the application as an executable
-5. Change `ExecStart=influxdb_liveness > /dev/null &` in the .service file and `influxdb_liveliness_PID=pidof influxdb_liveness | cut -f5 -d " "` in the .sh file to reflect the current path of the packaged executable.
+6. Change `ExecStart=influxdb_liveness > /dev/null &` in the .service file and `influxdb_liveliness_PID=pidof influxdb_liveness | cut -f5 -d " "` in the .sh file to reflect the current path of the packaged executable.

 > **HINT** The final execution of writes to db happens in loops.
 Three different loops.